dotnet/templating/docs/Exit-Codes.md

 ## <a name="102"></a>102 - Missing required option(s) and/or argument(s) for the command

+_Reserved for future usage - described behavior is only partially implemented.
+Some cases that should fall under this exit code are now leading to code [127](#127) [Issue is tracked](https://github.com/dotnet/templating/issues/4806)_

 The exit code is used when one or more required options or/and arguments used for the command were not passed.
 Applicable to `search` command with not enough information as well.